DavidArmstrong/SAMDTelescopeController/TC4_0/ReadMe.md

 A. Use the USB interface to the processor board.
 It's the default, but requires a USB cable.
 (Serial)
 B. Use Xbee hardware to allow a wireless serial connection to the system.
-(Serial2)
+(Serial2) This is useful when running Tera-Term on a connected Windows laptop.
 C. Use an LCD display with IR remote for input.
-(Serial1 or I2C)
+(Serial1 or I2C) No external cabling required for this option.

 One has to choose either A or B.  Option C can be used by itself, but one of the other methods has to initially at least be designated as well.

 When the system first powers on, it detects what is connected, and adapts as it can accordingly.

 To that end, there should be an Azimuth Reference Sensor provided on the telescope mount.
 This can be either a switch, light sensor, or magnetic Hall-effect sensor.
 Otherwise, the program will ask for manual help in initialization.
-An inclinometer can also be added to the rocker board to help level the telescope in azimuth, and the system will prompt for that when it is ready.
+An inclinometer can be added to the rocker board to help level the telescope in azimuth, and the system will prompt for that when it is ready.
 Note that placement of the Azimuth Reference sensor should be such so that it permits leveling adjustments to be done when the telescope is at that position.

-The altitude range needs either sensors for horizon and zenith positions, or an inclinometer.
-Again, not providing either of these options results in the program prompting for user input to initialize the Altitude axis.
+The altitude axis needs an SCL3300 inclinometer installed on the telescope tube itself.

 ====================================<br>